ETakola/herpetofauna_IUCNstatus/README.md

 amphibians_all_assessments.csv : all assessments ever made by IUCN for amphibian species in the 2009 IUCN report

-amphibians_missing_species_2020.csv : a file that explains why some species appear in the report of 2009 but not in the 2020 checklist
+amphibians_missing_species_2020.csv : a file that explains why some species appear in the 2020 checklist but not in the 2009 report

 amphibians_only_species2009.csv : list of species from the 2009 IUCN report